BIography

 With a passion for all their students to always have fun creating high-level music, Jonathan aims to use their expertise as a conductor, towards inspiring young musicians to achieve their dreams, because after surviving all sorts of adversity through their background in representing several marginalized groups, he believes that through our passion for music, anything is possible when you believe in its transformative and healing nature.
 That is what inspires Villegas behind the great pleasure of continuing their work with the various youth ensembles they work with all along the East Coast.

 Jonathan aims to share their diverse and dynamic background as a performer and educator, to continue to connect all aspects of music with one another, while being an ambitious and positive leader as a proud Latinx and queer performer.
-Presently, you can find Jonathan playing cello in the Greenspring Valley Symphony Orchestra, and on the podium conducting in Washington, DC, Baltimore, MD, and Newark, NJ.
+Presently, you can find Jonathan playing in various recording projects along with teaching a wide range of winds, brass, and stringed instruments, along with freelance conducting throughout the nation.